Christchurch Convention Centre Te Pae

 By providing an undulating plan and section, the project provides comfortable human scaled ‘microclimates’ to maximise dwell time.
 The concept of braided rivers was a key driver for the façade of the building.
 Fluid and organic in nature, they wrap their way around the building defining entryways and revealing framed views of the surrounding context.

-The Christchurch Convention Centre is shortlisted for a 2017 World Architecture Festival Award - Culture: Future Projects.
+The Christchurch Convention Centre was shortlisted for a 2017 World Architecture Festival Award - Culture: Future Projects.